Nerwyn/android-tv-card/README.md

 ## Example 10

-Even more disorder with columns and special elements in the same row as buttons, and stylized everything.
+Even more disorder with columns and special elements in the same row as buttons, stylized everything, and a label to display the slider value.

 ```yaml
 type: custom:android-tv-card